sophievincoff/interactome/interactome/data/README.md

 [DIR]	various/	2025-04-03 15:39	-
 ```

-Steps:
-1. Run `download_psi30.py` script.
-2. In terminal:
-    a.
-Make sure the dowloaded file is the right size: `ls -lh all.zip`
-    b.
-Expand it: `unzip all.zip`.
+Scripts:
+`download_intact.sh`
+    * Expects to be run in the format `bash download_intact.sh <url> <dest_dir>`
+    * Can be run with `python scripts/download.py database=intact`, can optoinally change url with url= and dest_dir=

 # BioGRID
-Date of download: 6/10/2025
+Date of download: 67/22/2025
-Version: BioGRID Release 4.4.246, compiled May 25th, 2025
+Version: BioGRID Release 4.4.247, compiled June 25th, 2025
 Info here: https://downloads.thebiogrid.org/BioGRID/Release-Archive/BIOGRID-4.4.246/

+# Processing
+First, process IntAct by running it